-Recreation facilities Stormwater drainage Fire protection Wastewater treatment Solid waste disposal Water supply aa.
+Recreation facilities Stormwater drainage Fire protection Wastewater treatment Solid waste disposal Water supply Road maintenance and snow removal aa.
 The applicant shall provide an estimate of the net increase in taxable assessed valuation at the completion of the construction of the subdivision.